qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 |qg| uses the OGR library to read and write vector data formats (GRASS vector
-and PostgreSQL support is supplied by native |qg| data provider plugins), including ESRI Shapefiles, MapInfo and Microstation file formats; PostGIS, SpatiaLite, Oracle Spatial and MSSQL Spatial databases and many more.
+and PostgreSQL support is supplied by native |qg| data provider plugins), including ESRI Shapefiles, MapInfo and Microstation file formats; AutoCAD DXF, PostGIS, SpatiaLite, Oracle Spatial and MSSQL Spatial databases and many more.
 The vector data can also be loaded in read mode from zip and gzip archives into
 |qg|.
 At the date of this document, 69 vector formats are supported by the OGR